madmachineio/vscode-madmachine/README.md

 * Add a 'Copy' button to enable resource downloads to the Flash or SD card filesystem
 * Compatible with MadMachine SDK 0.9.3 or newer

+### 0.0.7

+* Add warning information if the SDK path setting is incorrect